 On Jan.
 31, 1925, the AE&FR abandoned interurban service between Aurora and Yorkville, cutting off passenger access to Aurora and Chicago.
 In February of 1931, the F&IU was permitted to stop its passenger service and turn into a freight line servicing the grain elevators between Morris and Yorkville.
 Eventually, the line was killed as, after the Great Depression, roads improved and farmers were able to buy their own trucks and cars.
 The Fox and Illinois Union Railway was finally abandoned on Oct.
 15, 1938.

-Thanks to Lee M. for contributing information about this route.
+Thanks to Lee M. for contributing information.